-Right now, Western North America is experiencing an ongoing heatwave with record-breaking temperatures, and it’s not just humans who are struggling to cope.
-It’s getting hot in here—but remedying that by removing various items of clothing isn’t an option for local wildlife or for most of our pets.
+Right now, much of Europe and North America are experiencing ongoing heatwaves with record-breaking temperatures.
+It’s not just humans that are struggling to cope.
+Yes, it’s getting hot in here—but taking off a sweater, jacket or shirt isn’t an option for local wildlife or for most of our pets.
 Here are some ways you can help animals in your area survive these scalding summer days.

 Put out water

 According to the National Wildlife Federation (NWF), “having convenient supplies of clean water can make a huge difference to the survival of local wild species such as birds, butterflies, and small mammals, during times of extreme heat and drought.”

 Ensuring that the local critters in your neighborhood have access to clean water doesn’t mean using water excessively.
 Instead, focus on keeping the water in your birdbath clean and fresh.
 If you don’t have a birdbath, simply leaving a fresh bowl of water out in the backyard can make all the difference.